openebs-archive/cstor-csi/README.md

 1. Make sure you already have a cStor Pool Created or you can create one using the below command.
 In the below cspc.yaml make sure that the specified pools list should be greater than or equal to the number of replicas required for the volume.
+Update `kubernetes.io/hostname` and `blockDeviceName` in the below yaml before applying the same.

    The following command will create the specified cStor Pools in the cspc yaml: